UniversalDependencies/UD_Arabic-PADT/README.md

 # Changelog

+* 2019-05-15 v2.4
+  * Fixed various bugs found by the new UD validator.

 * 2018-11-15 v2.3
   * Fixed partial word forms of those multiword tokens where original morphological analysis was not disambiguated but existed.